 Bajaj Finance FDs come with a credible performance track record and payment history.
 These are certified by ICRA's MAAA (stable) and CRISIL's FAAA/Stable ratings.
 You can rest assured of the safety and stability of your hard-earned gratuity money and earn good returns.

-You can follow a simple process for an online application to open an FD account and avail the benefits of this FD.
+You can follow a simple process for an online application to open an FD account and avail of the benefits of this FD.
 Click here to invest now.